-Also see: Tumor Specialist in Dhaka · Cervical Cancer Specialist in Dhaka · Female Cancer Specialist in Dhaka · Chemotherapist in Dhaka · Lung Cancer Specialist in Dhaka
+Also see: Tumor Specialist · Cervical Cancer Specialist · Female Cancer Specialist · Chemotherapy Specialist

 Specialized Breast Cancer Treatment

-Dr. Mosammat Rubina Sultana is a Clinical and Radiation Oncologist and an Associate Professor at the National Institute of Cancer Research & Hospital (NICRH), Dhaka.
-With extensive clinical experience, she is actively involved in the initial evaluation of breast tumors and in the diagnosis and staging of breast cancer, followed by post-operative management, stage-based radiotherapy and chemotherapy planning, and long-term follow-up care.
+Dr. Rubina Sultana is a leading Clinical and Radiation Oncologist in Dhaka and an Associate Professor at the National Institute of Cancer Research & Hospital (NICRH), Dhaka.
+With extensive clinical experience, she is actively involved in the initial evaluation of breast tumors, diagnosis and staging of breast cancer, and comprehensive treatment planning, including pre-operative and post-operative management, stage-based radiotherapy and chemotherapy, and long-term follow-up care.
 As an IAEA-certified specialist in Radiotherapy and Brachytherapy, her expertise plays a critical role in evidence-based treatment decision-making.

 Early and accurate assessment combined with multimodal treatment significantly improves patient outcomes.
-Dr. Rubina Sultana provides modern radiotherapy and chemotherapy for patients with DCIS, invasive ductal or lobular carcinoma, and metastatic breast cancer.
+Dr. Rubina Sultana provides comprehensive treatment for patients with DCIS, invasive ductal or lobular carcinoma, and metastatic breast cancer, including chemotherapy, targeted therapy, immunotherapy, and advanced radiotherapy, guided by TNM staging and receptor status (ER, PR, HER2), based on internationally accepted treatment protocols (NCCN, ESMO, ASTRO guidelines).

 Credentials